'Today' executive producer stepping down

 Don Nash, a veteran of NBC's "Today" who has been the morning show's executive producer for the past five years, is stepping down.

 According to internal memos from Nash and NBC News chair Andy Lack, Nash decided he wants more time with his children.

-This explanation was met with skepticism inside and outside NBC, given the network's firing of "Today" co-host Matt Lauer last November.
+But this explanation was met with skepticism inside and outside NBC, given the network's firing of "Today" co-host Matt Lauer last November.

-The two men had a close relationship for decades, and Wednesday's announcement was viewed by some people as a break with the past.

-Several staffers -- who spoke on condition of anonymity -- concluded that Nash was forced out.
+Several staffers -- who spoke on condition of anonymity -- have concluded that Nash was forced out.
 One of them described him as the "fall guy" in the Lauer scandal.

+The two men had a close relationship for decades.
+However, there is no indication that Nash knew about Lauer's alleged wrongdoing.
+Inside NBC, there is an ongoing investigation into the Lauer matter.

+A month and a half since the firing, Wednesday's announcement was viewed by some people as a break with the past.

 The new executive producer of the 7 and 8 a.m. hours of "Today" is Libby Leist -- marking the first time those hours of the show have had a female producer in charge.